 However, this week some news from Japan, a client’s case, and a question by a close friend made me look back at myself and reconsider that there may be more to it.
 Over the years my knowledge on the subject evolved as I did more research.
-Now I know more than I did in the 90’s when working for the government.
-Yes, I have children and a larger family with different nationalities resident in different EU and non-EU countries, yes I can be called an ervaringsdeskundige (literally experience-expert, a hands-on expert/practitioner) as some Dutch immigration lawyers refer to me, but I now realise how much my son motivated me to get here.
+Now I know more than I did in the 90’s when working for the government myself.
+Yes, I have children and a larger family with different nationalities resident in different EU and non-EU countries, yes I can be called an ervaringsdeskundige (literally experience-expert, a hands-on expert/practitioner) as some Dutch immigration lawyers refer to me, but I now realise how much my oldest son motivated me to get here.

 Today reading again the challenges (dual national) families in Japan are experiencing (see below).
 I just saw in a bit of self awareness how it all links together for me.
-I may at times repress part of my own history because it is not always easy to think about.
+I may at times repress part of my own history because it is not always easy to think, talk or write, about it.
 It’s a difficult story to tell, but maybe sharing this will help others, maybe it will stop repeats.
 Maybe it will show someone not to give up hope.
 I still haven’t.
+So let’s open up with my own very personal story.

-So let’s open up with my very personal story.
 In 1994 I met a Thai journalist whom I married in 1997.
 Our son was born in 1998 when I was working as consular officer at the Dutch embassy in Bangkok.
 The marriage unfortunately didn’t work out and in 2000 when my son was 2 years old, we divorced.
 At which time my ex wanted to focus on her career and willingly gave me sole custody.
 I was a single dad from that day on.
 Not easy, but happily.
 When my work changed and circumstances forced us to move to the Netherlands, I offered my ex opportunities to join, which she declined.
 She did come for a holiday but again chose her career.
-Without discussing this with me she must have regretted her decisions because 3 years later, in an elaborate international scheme, she took my son away.
+Without discussing this with me she must have regretted her decisions because about 3 years later, in an elaborate international scheme, she took my son away.
 In 2003 while we were in the US my then 5-year-old son was taken away without my permission.

 I returned to the Netherlands and immediately went to the police to ask for help locating and returning my son.
 Until then I only had some hearsay of what transpired and the US authorities were unwilling to assist.
 My son was located with the help of the Dutch branch of Interpol and Thai police, he was in good health.
 However, I was immediately told that they could do nothing further.
 I was referred to the Dutch ministry of justice who were very understanding and trying to assist.
 They took my case and formally submitted a request for the return of my son.
 The Thai ministry of justice declined.